 Alternative G would have similar noise impacts as with the proposed project associated with construction, operation and maintenance, decommissioning, nontransportation sources, and traffic increases.
 Compared to the proposed project Alternative G would require more additional wells and remediation facilities (i.e., pipelines, roads, or utility connections).
 Construction noise impacts would be conducted in the similar duration period as the proposed project.
 The proposed construction area for Alternative G would only be in California, however the potential locations of additional wells would affect Arizona receptors and Mitigation Measures NOISE-1, NOISE-2, and NOISE-3 would be required to reduce the potential for noise impacts at all sensitive receptors.
-Traffic noise level increases would be nominal compared to the proposed project.
+Traffic noise level increases would be nominal compared to the proposed project due to an increase in the number of daily trips required for this alternative compared to the proposed project.
 A new treatment plant would be constructed under this alternative, as well as decommissioning and demolishing the current IM-3 Facility.
 The proposed locations for the new treatment plant are west of the existing compressor station and at the existing IM-3 site.
 Existing compressor station structures and topographic features (mesas) would shield noise emanating from these treatment plants and would not create noise impacts at sensitive receptors.
-Noise impacts of Alternative G would not create noise impacts at sensitive receptors.
-Noise levels within the Topock Cultural Area would remain significant and unavoidable.
+Noise impacts of Alternative G would be greater compared to the proposed project, and impact NOISE-1 related to noise levels within the Topock Cultural Area would remain significant and unavoidable.